 I understand that Ministers intend these orders to complement existing stop and search powers and the orders will allow the court to impose them following a conviction for a relevant offence.
 If an offender is then caught, they would be brought back before the court where they could expect to be handed a custodial sentence under the 'two strikes' legislation introduced in 2015.

-I support the Government’s approach on this important issue, Ministers are providing police with these powers but ultimately it is an operational decision to use them, and we expect officers to use their discretion.
+I support the Government’s approach on this important issue, Ministers are providing police with these powers but ultimately it is an operational decision to use them and officers are expected to use their discretion.